Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Introduction

 We implement a reference prototype on top of a single-agent embodied runtime with modular capability packaging and policy-separated execution control.
 In our prototype, newly evolved capability versions enter a governed upgrade manager rather than directly replacing active modules.
 The manager performs compatibility checks, sandbox testing, and shadow execution before activation, while online monitoring and rollback remain available after activation.
 We evaluate this design in simulated embodied tasks with evolving manipulation capabilities under both benign and adversarial upgrade scenarios, including interface drift, policy-incompatible permission expansion, unsafe behavioral regression, and recovery degradation.

 Our hypothesis is that na\"ive capability upgrade can improve average task performance while simultaneously increasing the probability of unsafe or policy-incompatible system behavior, whereas governed upgrade preserves most of the performance gains while substantially improving deployment safety and operational stability.
-More broadly, this paper argues that long-lived embodied intelligence requires a new design principle: capabilities should not only be learnable; they should be deployable under governance.
+More broadly, this paper argues that long-lived embodied intelligence requires a new design principle: capabilities must be deployable under governance, not merely learnable.

 The contributions of this paper are as follows: \begin{enumerate}[leftmargin=*] \item We identify governed capability evolution as a distinct systems problem in embodied AI, arising at the boundary between capability learning and runtime deployment. \item We propose an upgrade governance framework for \ecm{}s, centered on interface, policy, behavioral, and recovery compatibility. \item We design a governed upgrade pipeline with seven stages from candidate registration through rollback (detailed in \Cref{sec:pipeline}). \item We provide a reference implementation and evaluation protocol showing how capability upgrades can be admitted safely without sacrificing the core benefits of capability evolution. \end{enumerate}